Search Results for

 The flags listed below can be used with any of the commands listed in the above tables.

--noamt, /noamt Flag to skip the Intel® AMT bit verification.
+-noamt,/noamt Flag to skip the Intel® AMT Version Verification.

 This command scans the platform to read the current platform values and sends the platform component values to the console.
 The SCANSYSTEM command does not involve an input or output file; all output is directed to the console.